connorcapitolo/Spaceship-Titanic/README.md

 ## How to Run

-1. In a Terminal run either
+1. In a Terminal on your host machine, run either

 ```
 $ sh docker-shell.sh